Jesus Christ calls American Lutheran Church to nourish the world by faithfully sharing His gifts.

 Pastor Kristen loves music, knitting, reading, and spending time with her family.
-She is married to Charlie, and they have two children, Caroline and Erick.
+She is married to Charlie, and they have three children, Caroline, Erick, and Alicia.

 Jessica Saunders has served as the secretary at American Lutheran Church since the summer of 2017 and can often be heard sharing special music at services.
 Saunders is also an adjunct professor of Voice at Kirkwood Community College and runs an active private voice studio in Jesup and Coralville, Iowa.